 NEXT DEADLINE: November 17, 2014.
 Apply by this date for a winter/spring 2015 internship, which runs from Monday, January 12, 2015 to Friday, May 15, 2015.

-The Center for Arms Control and Non-Proliferation offers full-time internship opportunities for students of political science, international relations, the sciences, peace studies, or related fields.
+The Center for Arms Control and Non-Proliferation offers full-time internship opportunities for students and recent graduates interested in nuclear weapons policy and other international peace and security issues.

-Much is expected of interns at the Center.
-The application process is competitive, but the rewards are great.
-Former Center interns have gone on to graduate studies at the top universities in the United States, and many are now working in intelligence, think tanks, Congress, the executive branch, and NGOs throughout the country and the world.
+Former Center interns have gone on to graduate studies at top universities in the United States, and many are now working in intelligence, think tanks, Congress, the executive branch, and NGOs throughout the country and the world.

 Summer 2007 Center interns with Senator Edward Kennedy.